Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

 ![](../../images/iOSdev/Troncature.png)
 <br>The rationale behind is the use of a `NSMutableAttributedString` with a `NSMutableParagraphStyle` type property as exposed hereunder:
+However, these APIs are not yet available with SwiftUI at the time of writing ; it is therefore necessary to approach the problem differently.
 <div class="code-tab-pane">

 <pre><code class="objectivec">